vulasevich/FunProjects/FlippyBird/README.txt

-This project recreates Flippy Bird in Unity 2D. it is third project made while learning programing in online school SkySmart
+This project recreates Flippy Bird in Unity 2D.
+It have a working score system and game will save your best score. it is third project made while learning programing in online school SkySmart.